nic116seitz/csc101_notes/CSC1019/Chapter 4.md

 - #incrementalDevelopment is a valuable programming practice where code is written, compiled and tested in small chunks with each step involving a small increment of additional code.
 - This helps manage complexity and identify issues early
 -
+# Review Questions
+- What does a print statement do?
+- What is an IDE?
+- What is a CLI?
+- What are the type of error messages that can pop up?
+- How do you convert input types?
+- What is an algorithm
+- What is computational thinking?
+- What is whitespace and why does it matter?